pieaerts/pieaerts/_masterclasses/ladakh-expedition.md

 Under the guidance of Pie you will travel through this unique trans himalayan region for a period of 10 days, visiting Buddhist monasteries, nomadic tribes, countryside villages and some of the most mind blowing landscapes you will encounter in your life.

 Soon, we will be able to release the full in-depth itinerary as well as the dates & prices, but all we can say now is, get ready for a once-in-a-lifetime photographic expedition!
+Block the second half of September in your agenda's.

 ![](/uploads/screenshot-2023-02-10-at-14-15-12.jpg)